-Assigned February 6, 2013
+Assigned February 13, 2017

-Due by 11:55 pm Wednesday, February 13
+Due by 11:55 pm Friday, February 17

-The purpose of this assignment is to gain familiarity with Cilk++ constructs and tools, as well as to think about different ways of parallelizing an algorithm using Cilk++.
-You will write a parallel routine that computes the inner product (dot product) of two arrays in three different ways.
-For grading purposes, both correctness and performance will count.
+The purpose of this assignment is to gain familiarity with Cilk constructs and tools, as well as to think about different ways of parallelizing an algorithm using Cilk.
+You will write a parallel routine that computes the inner product (sometimes called dot product or DDOT) of two arrays in three different ways.